The PROSPECT Reactor Antineutrino Experiment: Containment vessels

-An aluminum tank with internal dimensions of 2.505~m $\times$ 2.255~m $\times$ 1.982~m high of 2.255~m (wide) $\times$ 2.205~m (long) $\times$ 1.982~m (tall) was constructed to provide secondary containment for the scintillator, and to provide a protective support structure during shipping.
+An aluminum tank with internal dimensions of 2.205~m (wide) $\times$ 2.255~m (long) $\times$ 1.982~m (tall) was constructed to provide secondary containment for the scintillator, and to provide a protective support structure during shipping.
 The lid was sealed to provide control of the gas environment around the detector.
-This required the development of feedthroughs for 748 PMT cables, multiple gas and liquid lines, and additional Teflon tubes for insertion of energy and timing calibration devices described in section~\ref{sec-cal}.
+This required the development of feedthroughs for 748 PMT cables, multiple gas and liquid lines, and additional tubes for insertion of the calibration devices described in section~\ref{rad-cal}.

 Material for the tank was 5083-H321 aluminum of 0.025~m thickness.
 While this alloy is not the stiffest alloy available, it retains its properties after welding better than most other alloys.
-Commercial aluminum plates are not available in the sizes we needed so all walls were made by joining two plates with a friction stir weld.
+Commercial aluminum plates were not available in the sizes we needed so all walls were made by joining two plates with a friction stir weld.
 The walls are welded leak-tight to the base.
-The inside dimensions were chosen to provide generous clearance between the acrylic and aluminum tank.
+The inside dimensions were chosen to provide generous clearance between the acrylic and aluminum tanks.
 That space was filled with sheets of borated polyethylene and demineralized water for absorption of thermal neutrons.
 The lid was sealed to the walls using a flat neoprene sponge gasket.